August 1st - Sonoma Valley, California

 So much for the useless and misleading snow capped mountain giving any indication of the weather this weekend.
 Today it is a scorching 95 degrees outside

-but there is slight breeze and we are in the shade of the awning so it could be worse.
-Also a good thing is that we are headed out of here tonight
+but there is a slight breeze and we are in the shade of the awning so when it gets too hot we can go inside the air conditioned motorhome and cool off.
+I guess it

-HOORRRAAYY, no more heat or dust.
-I swear we have cleaned the shelves of the trailer 100 times and the darn dust keeps coming back!
+cleaned the shelves of the trailer 100 times and the darn dust keeps coming back!
 UUGGHH!!

 We will drive tonight to Marathon in Coburg, Oregon where we bought our current home.
-Last year we were in such a hurry to get to Minnesota that they
+Last year we were in such a hurry to get to Minnesota that they didn't

-hope that's true.
+true.
 Although I won't speak too soon because I may jinx us into having another heat wave. :-( One can usually count on CA for great weather.

 July 25th - Coburg, Oregon

 Free hook-ups, free laundry and a free drive around town car!!
-What more could you ask for while your motorhome is being
+What more could you ask for while your motorhome is being taken

-seat never had them and he always has to pass me his soda to put in one of my cup holders.
-It will now be quite convenient
+them and he always has to pass me his soda to put in one of my cup holders.
+It will now be quite convenient for him, and they

-for him, and they look quite nice.
+look quite nice.
 Early this morning Frank was walking around the lot with Cody.
-As usual they received quite
+As usual they received quite a bit of attention from

-a bit of attention from other coach owners in for service that were walking around.
-One of the women that was outside at the
+other coach owners in for service that were walking around.
+One of the women that was outside at the time is the editor for the

-time is the editor for the Maratime Magazine that Marathon Coach owners receive each quarter.
-It's a great magazine that is
+Maratime Magazine that Marathon Coach owners receive each quarter.
+It's a great magazine that is designed just for Marathon

-designed just for Marathon owners.
-It tells all about the upcoming events that Marathon is hosting, pictures of all the new and
+owners.
+It tells all about the upcoming events that Marathon is hosting, pictures of all the new and pre-owned buses for sale and

-pre-owned buses for sale, and various articles on coach owners and the activities that they are involved in.
-Mary came up to
+various articles on coach owners and the activities that they are involved in.
+Mary came up to Frank to meet him and Cody.
+As the

-Frank to meet him and Cody.
-As the two of them talked she asked if she could do an article on our family for the Fall issue of
+two of them talked she asked if she could do an article on our family for the Fall issue of the magazine.
+Frank was delighted and

-the magazine.
-Frank was delighted and came home to tell the rest of us.
-She and her photographer came over about an hour
+came home to tell the rest of us.
+She and her photographer came over about an hour later to snap some pictures of us and the

-later to snap some pictures of us and the birds and did a little interview of us.
-We gave her our website address for any further
+birds and did a little interview of us.
+We gave her our website address for any further information or pictures she might need on us

-information she might need on us or our feathered friends and she told us she would e-mail us a rough draft of the article in
+or our feathered friends and she told us she would e-mail us a rough draft of the article in a few weeks.
+We are excited to see it.

 Later this same day.... .... ....

 Pacific Raceways in Seattle, Washington.
 A very nice track nestled in the hills and trees of the Washington Coast.
-Right above the racetrack is a beautiful
+Right above the racetrack is a beautiful view

-The last few tracks we have been at have not only been a bit on the warm side we have also had quite a ways to get to work.
-This is when the motorcycle
+few tracks have not only been a bit on the warm side but we have also had a long commute to work.
+This is when the motorcycle comes in very handy for Frank

-comes in very handy for Frank to get to work and I get the benefit of a nice workout while walking to work, I also get to sleep in a bit later since both of us
+to get to work and I get the benefit of a nice workout while walking to work.
+I also get to sleep in a bit later since both of us don't have to be at work until the

-don't have to be at work until the crowds get big.
-This week???
-It takes us about 4 steps to get from the motorhome to the trailer, and we are directly across
+crowds get big.
+How long is our commute this week???
+It takes us about 4 steps to get from the motorhome to the trailer, and we are directly across from our

 July 21st - Seattle, Washington